Vizsla: Temperament

-They are natural hunters with an excellent ability to take training.
-Not only are they great pointers, but they are excellent retrievers as well.
+They are bred to be hunters with an notable ability to take training.
 They will retrieve on land and in the water making the most of their natural instincts.
-However, they must be trained gently and without harsh commands or strong physical correction, as they have sensitive temperaments and can be easily damaged if trained too harshly.
+They tend to have sensitive temperaments and can be easily damaged if trained too harshly.

-Vizslas thrive on attention, exercise, and interaction.
+Vizslas enjoy attention, exercise, and interaction.
 They are intelligent dogs and need a lot of mental stimulation when young.
 If left alone for long hours, they can be bored and become destructive.
-With proper socialization and training, Vizslas are very gentle dogs that can be great around children.
-The Vizsla wants to be close to its owner as much as possible, and it is commonly observed that Vizslas insist on sleeping under the covers in their owner's bed at night.
+With proper socialization and training, Vizslas can be great around children.
+Vizslas enjoy being around their owner, and it is commonly observed that Vizslas insist on sleeping under the covers in their owner's bed at night.

 Health

 Vizslas that live in cold weather climates often need protection from the harsh conditions.

 A 2024 UK study found a life expectancy of 13.5 years for the breed compared to an average of 12.7 for purebreeds and 12 for crossbreeds.

 The Vizsla is considered to be a robust dog but some localized breeding programs using a small number of dogs have led to heritable illnesses in some offspring including: